 Queensbury Running Club is committed to ensuring that equity is incorporated across all aspects of its development.
 In doing so it acknowledges and adopts the following Sport England definition of sports equity:

-- The club is committed to everyone having the right to enjoy their sport in an environment free from threat of intimidation, harassment and abuse.
+Queensbury Running Club is committed to everyone having the right to enjoy their sport in an environment free from threat of discrimination, intimidation, harassment and abuse.

-- All club members have a responsibility to oppose discriminatory behaviour and promote equality of opportunity.
+All Club members have a responsibility to challenge discriminatory behaviour and promote equality of opportunity.

-- The club will deal with any incidence of discriminatory behaviour seriously, according to the club disciplinary procedures (See section 10).
+Queensbury Running Club will deal with any incidence of discriminatory behaviour seriously, according to our disciplinary procedures – see section 10.

 To ensure all present and future members receive fair and equal treatment.

 Membership should consist of officers and members of the club.